 Limit enrollment to participants referred through the defined access point(s).
 Each bed, unit, or voucher that is required to serve someone who is homeless must receive their referrals through the Coordinated Entry System.
 Any agency filling homeless mandated units from alternative sources will be reviewed by CES management entity for compliance.

+Prioritization for Emergency Transfers

+The CoC maintains an emergency transfer policy in its Written Standards, which provides for emergency transfers for survivors of domestic violence receiving rental assistance or residing in units subsidized under a covered housing program (including CoC- and ESG-funded programs).
+When an emergency transfer request is received in accordance with the policy outlined in the Written Standards, the Coordinated Entry System will prioritize the transfer as follows:

+Where the participant requests an internal emergency transfer, the program should take immediate steps to transfer the participant to a safe unit if it is available.
+Requests for internal transfers should receive at least the same priority as the program provides to other types of transfer requests.
+The program should inform the CES matchers that they are making the internal transfer and utilize the Coordinated Entry System for a referral to the bed that is vacated.

+Where the participant requests an external transfer, or an external transfer is all that is available, the participant has priority over all other applicants for CoC- or ESG-funded housing assistance for which they are eligible.
+After the agency communicates the participant’s emergency transfer request to the CES Management Entity, they will facilitate a referral of the participant to the next available appropriate unit through the CES.
+The household retains their original homeless status for purposes of the transfer.

+The DV-CES should be included in and made aware of all emergency transfer requests.

 Prioritization for a Defunded PSH

 The Coordinated Entry System has the discretion to prioritize for PSH programs eligible clients who are currently residing in a PSH program that has been defunded or is otherwise ending or closing.
 Prior to this prioritization occurring, PSH programs that have been defunded, are ending, or closing should assess each client in the PSH program to determine whether each client is still in need of PSH, or whether they now need a different housing intervention (such as a Housing Authority voucher (without intensive case management), self-sufficiency, a skilled nursing facility, or some other intervention).
 After the assessment, the program will send a list of clients that still require a PSH intervention to the Coordinated Entry System matcher, who will refer the eligible clients to other PSH programs as they become available.
 While the defunded/closing PSH program still has funding and staff, that program is responsible for assisting the client with locating a new housing unit, should the client need to move from their current residence to a new unit (with a PSH program, housing voucher, self-sufficiency, or other intervention).
 Additionally, while the program still has funding/staff, the program should provide up to six months of case management as needed to assist the client with the transition, especially if the transition is to a housing intervention that is not PSH or otherwise does not come with case management.
 Additionally, for client notification and other requirements, the provider should follow the Defunded Projects section of the Fresno Madera Continuum of Care Written Standards.

+Transfers within the same project type